| Environmental Columns

 Growing your groceries

-In addition to seedlings, it is also possible to keep growing vegetables from your vegetable patch or purchased at the grocery store throughout the year.
+In addition to seedlings, it is also nice to keep growing vegetables from your vegetable patch or purchased at the grocery store throughout the year.
 Some fresh produce only requires water or potting soil to redevelop roots and grow.

 The following vegetables grow back by placing their hearts or bases in a container filled with warm water in a bright, ventilated area: